 Job Location: Portland, OR

-- Current Oregon licensure
+- Current Oregon occupational therapy licensure

-- At least two years pediatric experience
+- At least one year pediatric occupational therapy experience

-- Continuing education in sensory processing/sensory integration preferred
+- Continuing education in sensory processing/sensory integration

 - Ability to perform strenuous physical activity (crawling, jumping, lifting, climbing, etc.) for multiple consecutive hours during each work day

 - Passion for learning new theoretical perspectives, interpersonal skills, and treatment strategies